Díaz comes through again, Rox rally for 3-2 win over Cards

 TRAINER’S ROOM

 Cardinals: OF Tyler O’Neill (finger) was out of the starting lineup for a second straight game.
-“Improved,” manager Mike Shildt said pregame.
+“Improved,” Shildt said pregame.
 “We’ll see how much better.”

 Rockies: LHP Austin Gomber (forearm tightness) threw a bullpen session Sunday morning.